Taphrina pruni: Stems

 Stems bearing deformed fruit may also thicken and grow with a deformation.
 The leaves are smaller and strap-like and shoots may be swollen, pale yellow and tinged with red.
 The fungus may also cause dense clusters of live and dead twig, called witch's brooms.
 Some authors suggest these are caused by the very similar Taphrina insititia, others that this is only a form of Taphrina pruni.

 Life cycle

-The airborne spores released from the whitish 'bloom' on the fruit are thought settle in the hosts bark and bud scales, growing at first without causing obvious signs, but in the spring the fungus invades the plant tissues, causing swollen and deformed shoots.
+The airborne spores released from the whitish 'bloom' on the fruit are thought to settle in the host's bark and bud scales, growing at first without causing obvious signs, but in the spring the fungus invades the plant tissues, causing swollen and deformed shoots.
 The fungus remains in these as a mycelium.
 The gall inducing fungus then grows into the flowers and the developing fruit.
 The cycle then repeats itself.

 The fungus infects the ovaries causing a pseudo-pollination and an enhanced cell division, resulting in the infested fruit being larger than the healthy one.